spangbur/OpenShift/README.md

 ## Create Certificate for API and Ingress VIP's

-Create CSR on you Load Balancer
+Create CSR and unencrypted private key on a linux machine outside of the cluster

 ```bash